mtmeyer/mtmeyer-blog/src/routes/posts/svelte-lib.md

 ---
-title: How to publish a Svelte component lib with SvelteKit
+title: How to publish a Svelte component library with SvelteKit
 description: SvelteKit makes it super easy to create a library and prepare it for publishing to NPM.
-publishDate: 25 July, 2021
+publishDate: 12 May, 2022
 ---

 <script>